-After this internship, I was attracted to Computer Networks course, which aroused my interests to explore other application scenarios as I realized how powerful and scalable this technology could be.
-After many rounds of interviews, I was offered the chance to intern at Microsoft to work on the Predictable Remote Direct Memory Access (RDMA) for AI Training (PARFAIT) project.
-We were aimed at guaranteeing bandwidth for Data Manipulation Language (DML) training tasks in RDMA networks.
-Although I was a little bit unfamiliar with RDMA networks in the beginning, I overcame the strangeness with my determination and implemented the central logic controller and the adaptive data backup mechanism, i.e., adaptively specifying the traffic classes of VM-pairs to guarantee the bandwidth of users.
-Unlike the previous internship, corporate assignments place more emphasis on the cooperation and the integrity of projects, so it is necessary to dock with others frequently to ensure the progress.
-Through cooperation and communication, I cultivated my ability of teamwork.
-Although each person is just a little stone of skyscrapers, all of us play important roles in the whole project, as a person's procrastination may cause the whole to drag on.
-I am led to be a responsible person during this experience, not only in work, but also in life.
+After this internship, I was attracted to Computer Networks, which aroused my interests to explore other application scenarios as I realized how powerful and scalable this technology could be.
+After many rounds of interviews, I was offered the chance to intern at Microsoft to work on the Predictable Remote Direct Memory Access (RDMA) for AI Training project.
+We were aimed at guaranteeing bandwidth for Data Manipulation Language training tasks in RDMA networks.
+In this project, I managed to implement the central logic controller and the adaptive data backup mechanism, i.e., adaptively specifying the traffic classes of VM-pairs to guarantee the bandwidth of users.
+Unlike the previous internship, corporate assignments place more emphasis on cooperation and integrity of projects, so it is necessary for the team to work closely together to ensure smooth progress.
+It’s a great teamwork experience, which taught me to respect others’ roles in the team and to be a responsible person both at work and in life.

-Aforementioned experience demonstrates my firm will, innovative spirits, and team responsibility, which makes me well-qualified for your program.
-With a prestige faculty and a wide platform, the Master’s in CS in XXXU provides me with the opportunity to study in-depth specialization about this subject to achieve my dream.
-In addition, I think my past experience matches well to the concentration of XXXX in your department.
-If admitted with honor, I am inclined to work on the contract and application layer of Blockchain technology and distributed systems due to my past research experience.
-I am also willing to focus on deep reinforcement learning due to my undergraduate knowledge, mastery in game theory, and internship in CASIA.
+Aforementioned experiences clearly demonstrate my firm will, innovative thoughts and teamwork spirits, which make me well-qualified for your program.
+With a prestige faculty and a wide platform, the Master’s in CS program in XXXU provides me with the opportunity to study in-depth specialization about this subject to achieve my dream.
+In addition, I think my past experience matches well with the concentration of XXXX in your department.
+If admitted, I am inclined to work on the contract and application layer of Blockchain technology and Distributed Systems due to my past research experience.
+I am also interested in concentrating on Deep Reinforcement Learning because of my undergraduate studies, mastery in artificial neural networks, and internship in CASIA.

 In the short term, upon obtaining my master degree, I expect to complete my project plan with excellent performance to broaden my horizon and consolidate the knowledge I have gained.
-In the next 3-5 year, I aspire to become a reliable researcher by pursuing a doctor degree.
+In the next 3 to 5 years, I aspire to become a reliable researcher by pursuing a doctor degree.
 In the long run, I hope to work as a professor to educate future students and to promote promising technologies to better our lives.
 The road ahead is destined to be a bumpy ride, but I am strong-willed enough to overcome whatever challenges lying ahead to accomplish my dream.

 ----活字印刷-----

-I believe my research interests show great similarities with Prof.A and Prof.B, and I look forward to giving full play to my ability in AREA under their instructions.
+I believe my research interests are aligned with that of Prof.A and Prof.B, and I look forward to giving full play to my ability in AREA under their instructions.

-I believe this experience equipped me well in AREA.
+I believe this experiences make me a great candidate in AREA.